This is the multi-page printable view of this section. Click here to print.

 🎉 Management components upgraded!

-At this point, a new eksaVersion custom resource will be available in your management cluster, which means new cluster components that correspond to the eksaVersion are available for cluster upgrades.
+At this point, a new eksarelease custom resource will be available in your management cluster, which means new cluster components that correspond to your current EKS Anywhere version are available for cluster upgrades.
 You can subsequently run a workload cluster upgrade with the eksctl anywhere upgrade cluster command, or by updating eksaVersion field in your workload cluster’s spec and applying it to your management cluster with Kubernetes API-compatible tooling such as kubectl, GitOps, or Terraform.

 6 -